Thomas W. Chinn

 Thomas Withers Chinn (November 20, 1791 – May 22, 1852) was a member of the U. S. House of Representatives representing the state of Louisiana, serving one term as a Whig from 1839 to 1841.

 He was also U.S. minister to the Two Sicilies.

 Biography

 Chinn was born in Cynthiana, Kentucky, in Harrison County and later moved to Louisiana.
+His birthplace was a log cabin built in a triangular shape, which was called a "three-face camp."
+He was a founding board member of the Metairie Race Course.

 Death

 He died on his plantation in West Baton Rouge Parish.
 He is now buried in Magnolia Cemetery in Baton Rouge.